Fiona Teng, Director of Marketing and Storytelling, Civic Hall

 Fiona is a Hong Kong-born, California-raised, New York-based writer and activist.
 She literally contains multitudes: Her identities include immigrant, non-native English speaker, woman of color, mindfulness practitioner, and an “extroverted introvert” — making her particularly keen on viewing the world through an empathetic, compassionate, and inclusive lens.

-Fiona has just joined Civic Hall as Director of Marketing and Membership: “I believe in leadership that listens and self-reflects, marketing that cares about its audiences, and civic tech communities that strive for equity, diversity, and inclusion.”
+Fiona has just joined Civic Hall as Director of Marketing and Membership (Director or Marketing and Storytelling as of Jan.
+2020): “I believe in leadership that listens and self-reflects, marketing that cares about its audiences, and civic tech communities that strive for equity, diversity, and inclusion.”

 Fiona is a board member of Epitome of Soul, an organization that serves underserved youth; on the leadership team of Human Rights Pen Pals, an organization supporting pen pals with incarcerated individuals; is scuba dive certified; now drums with Batala New York, an all-women Brazilian percussion band.; and follows the Stevie Wonder Live Band Dance Party religiously.
 You can connect with Fiona on her website and via email.